-On 22 and 23 May 2017, CARTIF, one of the thirteen LowUP project partners will host the First General Technical Meeting which will take place in Boecillo, Valladolid (Spain).
-This meeting which will span over the period of two days will assess the progress of the project so far and strategise on how to meet the project’s objectives for the
+The next LowUP General Assembly is to be held in Paris on 21 and 22 November 2018.
+LGI, one of the thirteen LowUP project partners will host the Fourth General Technical Meeting.
+This meeting which will span over the period of two days will assess the progress of the project so far and strategise on how to meet the project’s objectives for the coming

 LowUP partner, EndeF sheds light on the ongoing project from LGI on Vimeo.

 LowUP partner, CARTIF discusses the project and nZEB possibilities from LGI on Vimeo.

 LowUP: Tell us a bit about your company.
 What does it do and in which way is it involved in energy efficiency?
 Raquel: EndeF is a solar technology company located in Zaragoza, Spain.
 Our goal is to develop and implement solutions based on energy efficiency and the generation of energy with renewable sources.
 In this regard, the company is focused

 The one-day Dissemination Workshop was conducted in Milan, Italy.
 The first part of the workshop focused on the LowUP project and each of its solutions while the second part was a guided tour of the POZZI facilities in Barlassina, Italy where a component of Heat-LowUP is being developed.
 In addition to the project partners, several external participants were in attendance.